Carldell Johnson: College career

 In his first season playing for the UAB Blazers, Johnson started in 22 of 32 games and led the nation in assist–to–turnover ratio, averaging 3.83 assists for every turnover he committed.
-He finished the season averaging 4.8 points, 1.8 rebounds, and a team-leading 4.3 assist per game.
+He finished the season averaging 4.8 points, 1.8 rebounds, and a team-leading 4.3 assists per game.
 Johnson also finished the season with a total of 137 assists and 71 steals.
 On March 12, 2004, he achieved his first career double-double, recording 14 points and 11 assists against the DePaul Blue Demons.
 In his junior season, he played in all 33 of UAB's games, starting 32 of them.
 For the second straight season, he led the conference in assists-to-turnover ratio.
 Johnson recorded a season-high of nine assists on two occasions, first against Louisville and then against DePaul.
 In the DePaul game, he played in a career-high 41 minutes.
 At season's end, he was named as a nominee for the Bob Cousy Award, given to the nation's top point guard.
 In his senior season at UAB, he finished with averages of 7.3 points, 3.0 rebounds, 6.3 assists, and 2.6 steals per game.

 Professional career

 After going undrafted in the 2006 NBA draft, Johnson was selected in the sixth round of the 2006 Continental Basketball Association draft by the Vancouver Dragons.
 However, he never played for the team.
-He later signed with Verviers-Pepinster of Belgium for he 2006–07 season.
+He later signed with Verviers-Pepinster of Belgium for the 2006–07 season.
 In 32 games with the team, he averaged 4.5 points, 2.2 rebounds, and 2.7 assists per game.

 In August 2007, he joined Halcones UV Xalapa of Mexico, where he played three games.
 In those games, he averaged 15.7 points, 3.3 rebounds, and 5.0 assists.

-On November 1, 2007, he was selected in the second round of the 2007 NBA Development League Draft by the Austin Toros.
+On November 1, 2007, he was selected in the second round of the 2007 NBA Development League draft by the Austin Toros.
 Johnson played 49 games for the Toros in the 2007–08 season, averaging 4.1 points, 2.2 rebounds, and 3.6 assists per game.

 In August 2008, he joined Halcones UV Córdoba of Mexico but left before appearing in a game for them.
 In October 2008, he was re-acquired by the Austin Toros.
 On January 29, 2009, he was waived by the Toros due to injury.
 After his release, he once again returned to Mexico, signing with the Bravos de Piedras Negras.
 He played in four games for the team and finished with averages of 10.5 points, 1.8 rebounds, 5.3 assists, and 3.0 steals per game.
 On February 15, 2009, he was re-acquired by the Toros.
 He played 47 games in the 2008–09 season and averaged 8.7 points, 3.1 rebounds, and 5.1 assists per game.